 Source: Rhode Island Department of Health Lead Elimination Surveillance System (collects lead screening results for all children in the state)

-Note: Results are suppressed for denominators of less than 10 and numerators between 1 and 4.
+Note: Two schools are shown together to limit suppression.
+Results are suppressed for denominators of less than 10 and numerators between 1 and 4.

 From 2016 to 2019, there has been a promising decrease in the prevalence of elevated blood lead levels in Rhode Island children.

 In the interactive dashboard above, you can easily see which districts have the highest concentration of students in grades Kindergarten through five who have ever had elevated blood lead levels.
-Additionally, in 2016, six municipalities had prevalence rates over 20%; whereas the number of municipalities with the same prevalence rate dropped to zero in 2019.
+Additionally, in 2016, six municipalities had prevalence rates over 20%; whereas the no municipalities had prevalence rates greater than 20% in 2019.

 Again, you may use the indicator selector to change the coloring of the map if you’re interested in other categories of lead exposure.